borjalofe/wpcli-wordpress-generator/README.md

 #### Question: How can I add a new theme?

-I've set theme [Twenty Twenty Two][twentytwentytwo] as the default theme 'cause it's the default theme this year and has the basics of theme setup.
+At first, I set the theme [Twenty Twenty Two][twentytwentytwo] as the default theme 'cause it's the default theme this year and has the basics of theme setup.

+However, I had several errors with the new customizer so I changed to [GeneratePress][generatepress].

 If you want to use another theme you just need to:

-1. copy the `twentytwentytwo` folder
+1. copy the `generatepress` folder
 2. change its name to the theme name you want to setup
 3. modify the `PARENT_THEME` var to match the theme name you want to setup
+4. child theme
+   1. generally, you can create a child theme with the `wp scaffold` command:
+      1. `wp scaffold child-theme ${CHILD_THEME} --parent_theme="${PARENT_THEME}" --theme_name="${DOMAIN} Child" --activate`
+   2. but some themes have their own child theme, if that's the case then:
+      1. get the child theme
+      2. remove the version string from the zip file name
+      3. upload it to your private open repo -which you have set up with the `REPO` var explained in the "[Defaults Section](#defaults)"- into the `themes/${PARENT_THEME}/` folder
+      4. add the following line instead of the `wp scaffold child-theme` line in the `install.sh` file inside the `themes/parent_theme/` folder -don't forget to change "ZIP-WITH-THE-CHILD-THEME" with the actual zip file name:
+         1. `wp theme install "${REPO}/themes/${PARENT_THEME}/ZIP-WITH-THE-CHILD-THEME" --activate`
-4. update the theme's setup to your needs as explained here.
+5. update the theme's setup to your needs as explained [here](#question-how-can-i-setup-a-new-theme).

 #### Question: How can I add a new paid theme?

-I've set theme [Twenty Twenty Two][twentytwentytwo] as the default theme 'cause it's the default theme this year and has the basics of theme setup.

-However in this case it's not as straightforward as with a free theme.
+I've set theme [GeneratePress][generatepress].
+However setting it up as paid theme is not as straightforward as with a free theme.
 Most paid themes are a mix of:

 1. a free theme
 2. a paid extension theme plugin

-E.g. GeneratePress has:
+In this case GeneratePress has:

-1. a free theme called [GeneratePress][generatepress]
+1. a free theme called [GeneratePress][generatepress] -which is set as default-
 2. a paid extension theme plugin called [GP Premium][gp-premium]

-You can get the free theme and use it the same way I told you in the [previous question](#question-how-can-i-add-a-new-theme) but you'll need some modifications for the paid extension plugin:
+You'll need to make some modifications for the paid extension plugin:

-1. copy the `twentytwentytwo` folder
-2. change its name to the theme name you want to setup
-3. modify the `PARENT_THEME` var to match the theme name you want to setup
-4. some paid themes have their own child theme, if that's the case then:
-   1. get the child theme
-   2. remove the version string from the zip file name
-   3. upload it to your private open repo -which you have set up with the `REPO` var explained in the "[Defaults Section](#defaults)"- into the `themes/parent_theme/` folder
-   4. add the following line instead of the `wp scaffold child-theme` line in the `install.sh` file inside the `themes/parent_theme/` folder -don't forget to change "ZIP-WITH-THE-CHILD-THEME" with the actual zip file name:
-      1. wp theme install "${REPO}/themes/${PARENT_THEME}/ZIP-WITH-THE-CHILD-THEME" --activate
+1. I assume you've set the free theme up with the instructions from [How can I add a new theme?](#question-how-can-i-add-a-new-theme).
-5. now you have to setup the paid extension theme plugin:
+2. now you have to setup the paid extension theme plugin:
    1. get the paid extension theme plugin
    2. remove the version string from the zip file name
-   3. upload it to your private open repo -which you have set up with the `REPO` var explained in the "[Defaults Section](#defaults)"- into the `themes/parent_theme/` folder
+   3. upload it to your private open repo -which you have set up with the `REPO` var explained in the "[Defaults Section](#defaults)"- into the `themes/${PARENT_THEME}/` folder
    4. add the following line to after the `wp theme install "${REPO}/themes/${PARENT_THEME}/ZIP-WITH-THE-CHILD-THEME" --activate` line the `install.sh` file inside the `themes/parent_theme/` folder -don't forget to change "ZIP-WITH-THE-PLUGIN" with the actual zip file name:
-      1. wp plugin install "${REPO}/themes/${PARENT_THEME}/ZIP-WITH-THE-PLUGIN" --activate
+      1. `wp plugin install "${REPO}/themes/${PARENT_THEME}/ZIP-WITH-THE-PLUGIN" --activate`
-6. update the theme's setup to your needs as explained here.
+3. update the theme's setup to your needs as explained [here](#question-how-can-i-setup-a-new-theme).

 #### Question: How can I setup a new theme?